PyMongoArrow: Bridging the Gap Between MongoDB and Your Data Analysis App

 pipthat's associated with the version of

 PATH.
-This is now the
+This is now the way to run

 You'll also need a MongoDB cluster set up with the sample datasets imported.
 Follow these instructions to import them into your MongoDB cluster and then set an environment variable,